Toberumono/WRF-Setup-Script/README.md

 ## <a name="owsiut"></a>Okay, why should I use this?

-1. Installing WRF and WPS is a huge pain if you haven't found some miracle guide that doesn't give a bunch of outdated or incorrect information about WRF's requirements.
+1. Installing WRF and WPS is rather difficult unless you already know what you are doing, and most of the guides either have outdated information or assume that the follower has more information that they actually do.
 This eliminates that problem to a large extent.
 2. Setting up WRF can require a lot of trial and error, so having a method of resetting your WRF and WPS installations that also backs up your namlist files is really helpful.
   1. Yes, the WRFSetup script detects if namelist files were backed up by the WRFCleanup script.
   2. Why?
 Because I accidently deleted my namelist files a few times before I wrote that.